 Hayley Johnston joined Lancashire in September 2007 as a member of the underwriting team.
 In May 2014 Hayley was appointed Chief Underwriting Officer for Lancashire Insurance Company (UK) Limited, in addition to her Outwards Reinsurance Manager role.
-Previously she was responsible for the underwriting of the Marine and Aviation accounts and from May 2011 acted as the Deputy Chief Underwriting Officer for Lancashire Insurance Company (UK) Limited, in addition to her Outwards as the Deputy Chief Underwriting Officer for Lancashire Insurance Company (UK) Limited.
+Previously she was responsible for the underwriting of the Marine and Aviation accounts and from May 2011 acted as the Deputy Chief Underwriting Officer for Lancashire Insurance Company (UK) Limited.
 Hayley previously worked for Axis Specialty Europe where she was the Underwriting Manager and Outwards Reinsurance Manager for their European headquarters based in Dublin, Ireland.
 Hayley became CEO of Lancashire Insurance Company Limited in 2020.